 Welcome to my world.
 My life is filled with the creation of art, art education, and creative people.
 There is nothing I would rather do than visit a gallery, a museum, or an artist’s studio.
 Being at the Pendleton Art Center in downtown Cincinnati fills me with inspiration.
 Being there is like traveling back in time to the art building in college.
-The smell of paint and turpentine is in the air and conversations about art and artists, shows and classes, fill the stairwells.
+The smell of paint and turpentine is in the air.
+Conversations about art and artists, shows and classes, fill the stairwells.
 Making and studying art fills my life with joy.

-- Sneak Peek at the final mural!
+- “Art at the X”

 - more news »